Myślibórz – chapel of the Holy Spirit

 Architecture

 Holy Spirit Chapel was erected in the south-western part of the charter town, within the defensive walls, near the Mill Gate.
-It had the form of an aisleless building on a rectangular plan, 22.4 meters long and 9.7 meters wide, made of carefully arranged granite stones in the lower parts (up to a height of about 2 meters), and in the upper parts of bricks laid in a monk bond.
+It had the form of an aisleless building on a rectangular plan, 22.4 meters long and 9.7 meters wide, made of carefully arranged granite stones in the lower parts (up to a height of about 2 meters), and in the upper parts of bricks laid in a monk bond (on the face side two stretchers separated by single headers).

 The chapel was covered with a gable roof, based on triangular gables from the east and west, of which the eastern one was decorated with three blendes in a pyramidal arrangement.
 The main entrance was placed on the axis of the southern façade, in a large, originally two-light portal, flanked by two pointed windows on each side.
 Small round blendes were placed between each window.
 As the most important façade, the southern wall was also decorated with a ceramic frieze.
 The moulded crowning cornice was created from the south and north.
 One large ogival window was set in the eastern wall, entering the base of the gable, while the northern and western facades were originally devoid of windows.